 The seeing opened my eyes to what was happening in South Africa politically which I had been unaware of and I became involved.

-One thing led to another and I now find myself travelling the world holding meetings inviting those interested to see for themselves.
+One thing led to another and I now find myself traveling the world holding meetings inviting those interested to see for themselves.

 WE ARE THE SPACE OF ALL EXPERIENCE